Grid Operators Take Legal Action Against Biden-Harris Attacks On Affordable Energy

 Continue Reading...

-200 Ways President Biden and the Democrats Have Made it Harder to Produce Oil & Gas
+250 Ways Joe Biden, Kamala Harris, and the Democrats Have Made it Harder to Produce Oil & Gas

-Joe Biden and his Democrats have a plan for American energy: make it harder to produce and more expensive to purchase.
-Since Biden took office, his administration and Congressional Democrats have taken over 200 actions deliberately designed to make it harder to produce energy here in America.
+Joe Biden, Kamala Harris, and their Democrats have a plan for American energy: make it harder to produce and more expensive to purchase.
+Since Biden and Harris took office, their administration, and their Democratic allies have taken over 250 actions deliberately designed to make it harder to produce energy here in America.
 A list of those actions appears below.
 A PDF of the list is available to download here.

 On January 20, 2021,